 Someone with “seasonal allergies” who may have an inhaler prescribed would likely be underwritten as someone who has mild asthma.
 This can often still result in the best rate class possible.

-Remember that life insurance rates are based on family health history, health history, age gender, occupation and can vary depending on the company.
-It is a good idea to get more than one quote from several companies.
+Remember that life insurance rates are based on family health history, age, gender, occupation and can vary depending on the company.

 - Category: Articles Library, Company Profiles, Health Insurance, Homepage 4, Life Insurance, Medical News